betheden/hebrew-grammar/content/stem_palel.rst

 Article
 -------

-The Palel stem is a variation of the :ref:`stem_piel` and has potential to express the same range of verbal action.
+The Palel :ref:`stem<stem>` is a variation of the :ref:`Piel<stem_piel>` and has potential to express the same range of verbal action.
 It is the same stem formation as the
-:ref:`stem_pilel`,
+:ref:`Pilel<stem_pilel>`,
-only with a variant vocalization.
-The Palel stem is formed from the Piel stem by repeating the 3rd radical (with alternate vowels), thus making a verb that appears to have 4 consonants.
-It is an extremely rare verbal form in Biblical Hebrew.
+only with a variant vowel pattern.
+The Palel stem is formed from the Piel stem by repeating the 3rd radical (with different vowels), thus making a verb that appears to have 4 consonants.
+It is an extremely :ref:`rare stem formation<stem-uncommon>` in Biblical Hebrew.
 Many of the occurrences of the Palel stem in the Hebrew Bible are from the root verb שָׁאַן ("to ").

 .. include:: includes/consult_dictionary.txt